superkabuki/threefive3/README.md

 ___

 # `The Cli tool`
-> The cli audetects data being available on stdin and that allows it to autodetect the SCTE-35 format as well as MPEGTS steams.
-Now every SCTE-35 data format, except hls, is autodetected on the commandline, as well as stdin.HLS requires the `hls` ketyword.
+> The cli polls stdin and that allows it to autodetect the SCTE-35 format as well as MPEGTS steams.
+Now every SCTE-35 data format, except hls, is autodetected on the commandline, as well as stdin.<br>HLS requires the `hls` ketyword.

 ### The cli tool installs automatically with pip or the Makefile.

 * [__SCTE-35 Inputs__](#inputs)
 * [__SCTE-35 Outputs__](#outputs)